hussamkazim-ai/Python-Password-Checker/README.md

 # Python-Password-Checker
 A terminal-based tool to check how many times a password has been pwned using Python.

+Command to run this script: python main.py yourpasswordhere

 Here's how it works:

 1: We convert the password that we want to check to SHA1 encoding